Finalet/Elegant-Emoji-Picker/README.md

 viewController.present(picker, animated: true)
 ```

-- `searchFieldPlaceholder` placeholder text for the search bar
+- `searchFieldPlaceholder` Placeholder text for the search bar
-- `searchResultsTitle` title text shown when presenting users with emoji search results
+- `searchResultsTitle` Title text shown when presenting users with emoji search results
-- `searchResultsEmptyTitle` title text shown when search results are empty
+- `searchResultsEmptyTitle` Title text shown when search results are empty
-- `randomButtonTitle` title for the button that selects a random emoji
+- `randomButtonTitle` Title for the button that selects a random emoji
-- `emojiCategoryTitles` dictionary of titles for default emoji categories, like "Smileys & Emotion", "People & Body", and so on.
+- `emojiCategoryTitles` Dictionary of titles for default emoji categories, like "Smileys & Emotion", "People & Body", and so on.

 ## 📱 Sample Project